Arkady Babchenko: Kremlin critic and ex-soldier who hated war - Journal du Cameroun

 In recent years, he became increasingly alienated from Moscow journalists critical of the Kremlin.

-His bombastic Facebook posts constantly pushed the boundaries of good taste and some of his colleagues and followers stopped reading him on Facebook.
+His bombastic Facebook posts constantly pushed the boundaries of good taste and some of his colleagues and followers stopped reading him on social networks.

 “From Babchenko’s position, even his Moscow colleagues looked this way: weak, conformist, inclined to endless compromises,” Russian journalist Yury Saprykin wrote on Meduza, an independent news site.